FerhatFeyzullah/.NET-Architecture-Builder/README.md

 ---

 ## 🔧 Usage
-1. To run the application, simply extract publish.rar and run setup.exe inside it.
+1. Inside the publish.rar, run setup.exe to install the application.
-2. Enter the new **Project Name**.
+2. Once installed, a desktop shortcut will be automatically created — you can launch the app directly from there
+3. Enter a Project Name.
    _(Any spaces will be automatically removed)_
-3. Select a **Project Location** folder.
+4. Select a **Project Location** folder.
-4. Choose the **.NET Version** (e.g., `8.0`, `7.0`).
+5. Choose the **.NET Version** (e.g., `8.0`, `7.0`).
-5. Click the **Create Project** button.
+6. Click the **Create Project** button.
-6. The application will generate the necessary layers and add the references, providing you with a ready-to-use solution.
+7. The application will generate the necessary layers and add the references, providing you with a ready-to-use solution.

 ---